phoenix-rtos/phoenix-rtos-doc/quickstart/riscv64-generic-qemu.md

 </br>
 ![Image](_images/riscv64-generic-qemu2.png)

-## Using Phoenix-RTOS
+## Using Feniks-RTOS

-Phoenix-RTOS will be launched and the `psh` shell command prompt will appear in the terminal.
+Feniks-RTOS will be launched and the `psh` shell command prompt will appear in the terminal.
 To get the available command list please type:

 ```console